b-dmitry1/BIOS/README.md

 * Int 13h (BIOS disk) supports only reset/read/write functions
 * Internal video BIOS doesn't support printing text in graphic mode
 * Video adapter initialization incomplete so will not work properly with a real VGA chips without OEM BIOS

+The project is provided "as is" without any warranty.
+Use at your own risk.

+Please tell me if you find some bug or if you plan to use it with a physical hardware.